will-chung/cse110-w21-group7/specs/adr/updated_index_ADR.md

 ## Automatic Migration
-When a user creates a log for a new month, will automaticaly create new book for that month
+When a user creates a log for an empty month, the square for that month is automatically colored
 * good, because allows user to access logs for this new month
+* good, because the user is able to access previous dates for after the fact logging if needed
+* bad, because the user can add logs to previous dates they might not be accurate (accuracy falls on the user)
+* bad, the page is always full with every month so it may look cluttered